 Why Nail Trimming Matters

-Trimming your cat’s nails isn’t just about protecting your furniture—though that’s definitely a bonus!
-Long, untrimmed nails can curl into their paw pads, cause discomfort, and even lead to infections.
-Indoor cats, in particular, may not wear down their nails naturally like outdoor cats do.
+Trimming your cat’s nails is important when trying to protecting your furniture, plus, long untrimmed nails can curl into their paw pads, cause discomfort, and even lead to infections.
+Indoor cats in particular, may not wear down their nails naturally like outdoor cats do.
 Overgrown nails can also get snagged on furniture, carpets, or even their own bedding, leading to painful breaks.
 Keeping their nails trimmed helps ensure they stay comfortable, mobile, and happy.

 Shop HERE for all my favorite grooming supplies.